Columbus Ohio

 He likes to have the living bump into his presence in the hallways.

 A young female tour guide walked into his unseen presence.
-From this unseen encounter, she identified this presence to be taller, a male who was wearing a soft shirt, identified by her feeling it.
+From this hidden encounter, she identified this presence to be that of a taller male wearing a soft shirt, identified by her feeling it.

 She has been known to look after the staff, check up on their efforts and support them.

-Office workers find that their files are put back out of place, like someone was looking at them.
+Office workers find that their files are put back in the drawer, out of place, like someone was looking at them.

 If the cleaning chores aren’t done to her satisfaction, the staff will find cleaning materials left out for them the next day.

-She likes to take the tours.
-Her solid presence broke off from one tour.
+Her solid presence once broke off from one tour.
 A staff member followed what she thought was a real person, only to be shocked when the woman disappeared before her eyes.

-The living who disrespect the staff and tour guides have been disciplined.
+The living who disrespect the staff and tour guides have been disciplined by the spirit of Gracie herself.

-The entity of Oscar Kelton has been seen on the grounds and in the house, dressed in his Union uniform.
+His apparition has been seen in the house, dressed in his Union uniform.

 Footsteps have been heard, coming from the attic area.